vrikodar/P4ck3t/P4ck3t.md

 in OSPF we can divide a given network into multiple areas this allows us to prevent from flooding the whole network.

+## Static Routing

+**`Routing Table`**: *a routing table, or routing information base, is a data table stored in a router or a network host that lists the routes to particular network destinations*